What Are the Experian Smart Money Digital Checking and Digital Savings Accounts?

 How Can I Open an Experian Smart Money Account?

 To open either type of Experian Smart Money Account, you must be 18 or older, live in one of the 50 U.S. states or Washington, D.C., and have an Experian membership, either free or paidӂ.
-Your Experian membership also gives you access to your credit report and FICO® Score, credit report monitoring, identity theft monitoring, spending alerts and more.
+An Experian membership also gives you access to your Experian credit report and FICO® Score, credit report monitoring, identity theft monitoring, spending alerts and more.
 All together, these curated insights into your financial life can make managing your money more efficient.

 You don't need an Experian Smart Money Digital Checking Account to open an Experian Smart Money Digital Savings Account or vice versa.
 You can open one type of Experian Smart Money Account or both.
-However, you'll need both types of accounts if you want to activate the Round Up feature.
+However, you'll need both types of accounts if you want to turn on the Round Up feature.

 The Smarter Way to Reach Your Financial Goals